somedatapacket/docs.humio.com/content/configuration/authentication/_index.md

 * [__Single user__](#single-user)
    Single-user mode is similar to running with no authentication except that it enables login using a password.
 * [__LDAP__](#ldap)
-   Humio can connect to an LDAP server an authenticate users
+   Humio can connect to an LDAP server and authenticate users
 * [__By-Proxy__](#by-proxy)
    Humio can use the username provided by the proxy in a HTTP header.
 * [__OAuth Identity Providers__](#oauth)